 - highest wine excise in Europe

 - third highest spirits excise after Finland and Sweden

-- third highest beer excise after Finland and the UK
+- second highest beer excise after Finland

 Fifteen of the EU members have no excise tax on wine.

 The absolute gap between Ireland’s alcohol excise and many other EU countries is substantial.
 Some illustrative examples are shown below.

 The Irish beer excise in 2013 is:

 The Irish cider excise (based on 2014 excise data) is:

 - 1.9 times the UK level